lucastetreault/blog/_posts/2017-10-10-a-six-month-experiment.md

 Second, she wanted to benefit too!
 If I was going to be travelling every week, then she wanted to be able to visit me in whatever city I was working in and do some travelling too.

 Third, this was never going to be a career for the rest of my life.
-We agreed that as Madeline got older I would need and want to be around more often.
+We agreed that as Madeline got older I would need to be around.
 We agreed that this job had a potential lifespan of 3-5 years.
 Most importantly, we agreed that we would give it an honest effort for 6 months.
 We both knew I was asking a lot of Erica, being at home alone with a 7 month old baby while her husband lives off expenses in a swanky hotel.
 After 6 months, Erica was allowed to veto the TW job and ask me to look for work in Regina again.

 ### The sweet new job
 In the end, she agreed, and I accepted the job.
 The first few weeks were like living in a dream.
 I was exhausted from the 6am Monday morning flights and the 10 hour work days.
 When I got home on the weekends I did my best to live up to our agreement and not touch my laptop.